AtiqueUrRehman/qaida/README.md

 #### Data format
-The training and test data sets are arranges in the following data structure:
+The training and test data sets are arranged in the following data structure:

 ```markdown
 train